Skip the main content if you do not want to read it as the next section.

 The easiest way to lose weight this is by changing what you eat to consume fewer calories.
 This is because while it is very easy to consume calories in a snack, it takes a lot of effort to burn the same number of calories through exercise.

-For example, there are 230 calories in a large latte with whole milk or a KitKat, neither of which take long to eat or drink.
-But to burn 230 calories it would take an average adult 49 minutes of leisurely cycling or over an hour of dog walking.
+For example, there are around 220 calories in a large latte with whole milk or a KitKat, neither of which take long to eat or drink.
+But to burn 220 calories it takes an average adult 49 minutes of leisurely cycling or over an hour of dog walking.

 Eating too many high-fat foods or foods with lots of added sugar can lead to weight gain and can make it harder to lose weight.
 By making healthier choices you won’t necessarily need to eat less and some simple swaps can make a real difference.